HanXudong/GLoM/README.md

 # GLoM
-Grounding learning of modifier dynamics: An application to color naming
+Source codes for EMNLP 2019 paper "Grounding learning of modifier dynamics: An application to color naming"

 ## Requirements
 tensorflow 1.10.0